Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Look for any signs of sores or pain points when brushing and flossing.

-• Look for signs of discomfort during mealtime.
-Strained facial expressions or refusal to eat could indicate mouth pain or poorly-fitting dentures/partials
+• Look for signs of discomfort during mealtimes.
+Strained facial expressions or refusal to eat could indicate mouth pain or poorly fitting dentures/partials.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.